dentity007/Project-Aurora-Echo/docs/streaming-transport-upgrade.md

-# Binary WebSocket Audio Streaming Upgrade
+# Binary WebSocket Audio Streaming Upgrade (Planned)

+> **Status:** Design draft.
+The live client/server still use base64 WAV payloads
+> and the legacy WebSocket handler in `app.py`.
+Treat this file as guidance for
+> the future transport upgrade.

-This document explains the switch from base64 WAV transport to binary PCM streaming, how the new client–server contract works, and how to troubleshoot the updated pipeline.
-Use it as a reference when deploying or debugging the real-time meeting assistant.
+This document explains the intended switch from base64 WAV transport to binary PCM streaming, how the new client–server contract will work, and how to troubleshoot the updated pipeline once it is implemented.
+Use it as a reference when preparing the upcoming release of the real-time meeting assistant.

 ## What Changed
 - **Binary frames instead of base64 text**: The browser now sends raw `Int16` PCM buffers over the WebSocket, removing temp-file writes and base64 expansion (`static/index.html:81-256`).